 - Use Window Films to Reflect Heat

 Window film may not be as appealing to you if you live somewhere with hard winters because you may like the sun’s warming beams.
-There are DIY solutions available, as well as more expensive and long-lasting window films that are professionally put.
+DIY solutions and more expensive and long-lasting, professionally put window films are available.

 - Invest in Cellular Shades

-One stylish option that is also among the most energy-efficient window coverings is cellular shading.
-They are made of removable magnetic window insulation layers that have been pleated to create an air pocket pattern like a honeycomb, which lessens heat transmission through your windows.
+They are made of removable magnetic window insulation layers pleated to create an air pocket pattern like a honeycomb, which lessens heat transmission through your windows.

 When constructed appropriately, they may block up to 60% of the heat radiation from the sun.

-Cellular shades may be easily opened and closed, unlike films that are fixed to your windows.
+Unlike films fixed to your windows, cellular shades may be easily opened and closed.
 You may roll them up and store them out of the way in the winter when you will appreciate solar heat.
 They provide a fantastic summertime window insulating solution.

 - Purchase Blackout Blinds

 Blackout blinds are window treatments intended to block out sunlight nearly entirely.
-They offer a layer of insulation over your windows since they are heavier and thicker than regular curtains or blinds.
+They offer insulation over your windows since they are heavier and thicker than regular curtains or blinds.
 Additionally, they feature a light-colored or reflecting side that faces the window and reflects sunshine and heat.

 - Use Draft Snakes for Window Insulation